 B.A. in English Education, Grace College; M.A. in English, St. Francis College; Ph.D. in Literature, Composition, and Journalism, Ball State University

-Dr. Sauders joined the faculty of Grace College in 1965.
+Paulette Sauders joined the faculty of Grace College in 1965.
 Her main areas of expertise in literature are in C.S.
-Lewis, Shakespeare, and drama of all eras.
+Lewis, Shakespeare and drama of all eras.
 She takes students every fall to Stratford, Canada, to see the plays at the Shakespeare Festival.
-She also takes students each spring break to England, visiting London, Oxford, Windsor, Stratford, Bath, Stonehenge/Salisbury, and Wales.
+She also takes students each spring break to England, visiting London, Oxford, Windsor, Stratford, Bath, Stonehenge/Salisbury and Wales.
 She has presented papers at Taylor University's C.S.
-Lewis & Friends monthly meetings,as well as at their biennial C.S.
-Lewis & Friends Colloquium.
+Lewis and Friends monthly meetings as well as at their biennial C.S.
+Lewis and Friends Colloquium.
 She advises the school newspaper, the Sounding Board, and does editing work both for Grace College and for outside organizations and individuals.

 B.A. in English, Westmont College; M.A. in English Literature, University of California (Santa Barbara); M.Div., Fuller Theological Seminary

-Prof. Benyousky joined the Grace College faculty in 1985.
+Frank Benyousky joined the Grace College faculty in 1985.
 He specializes in English Renaissance and C. S. Lewis, has written on George MacDonald, and has completed advanced studies in communication at Notre Dame.
-Prof. Benyousky Directed the Grace College Prison Extension program 1989 - 2005.
+Benyousky directed the Grace College Prison Extension program from 1989 to 2005.

 Some of the positions you can obtain:

-Directs and coordinates activities of writers engaged in preparing creative, technical, scientific, medical, or other material for publication.
-Analyzes developments in specific fields to determine need for revisions, corrections, and changes in previously published works.
+Directs and coordinates activities of writers who are engaged in preparing creative, technical, scientific, medical or other material for publication.
+Analyzes developments in specific fields to determine need for revisions, corrections and changes in previously published works.